achempion/smser/README.md

   # this adapter will use as default from Sms.pass()
   config.default_adapter = :sms_uslugi

-  # configuration for default adapter
+  # configuration for :sms_uslugi adapter
   config.adapters.sms_uslugi.tap do |adapter|
     # this parameters(:login, :password, :any_other_parameter) will send with every post request
     # after call pass method, because most sms providers support authentification and configuration